radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 # RadSec Packet and Connection Handling

-This section defines the behavior of RadSec endpoints for the handling of establishment of a (D)TLS connection and sending and receiving RADIUS packets.
+This section defines the behavior of RadSec endpoints for the establishment and handling of (D)TLS connections and sending and receiving RADIUS packets.

 Server implementations MUST support both RADIUS/TLS and RADIUS/DTLS.
 Client implementations SHOULD implement both, but MUST implement at least one of RADIUS/TLS or RADIUS/DTLS.